 Published May 13, 2014

 William Becker, a dual Master of Architecture and Master of Urban Planning candidate, balances a full schedule of courses while working under Associate Professor Samina Raja in the school’s nationally recognized “Food Lab.”
-He’s also the fi rst recipient of the Buffalo School’s Faculty and Staff Student Scholarship.
+He’s also the first recipient of the School of Architecture and Planning’s Faculty and Staff Student Scholarship.

 Planning and architecture students alike can learn a lot from William Becker; his enthusiasm, courage and time management skills are pivotal lessons for every young designer.